returnDanilo/MicrobeBingo/development.md

 		ssh myvm

 1. Type 'yes' to accept the fingerprint offered by the server for the first time.
-1. Now you should be logged in the remote machine!
-Let's continue with the setup.
-This should take a minute..
+1. Now you should be logged in to the remote machine!
+Let's set some post install options:

-		# in case you mindlessly paste this and something breaks silently
-		set -e

 		# disable man pages refreshing because it's slow and hangs
 		sudo systemctl mask man-db.timer && sudo systemctl stop man-db.timer
 		echo "set man-db/auto-update false" | sudo debconf-communicate && sudo dpkg-reconfigure man-db --frontend=noninteractive